tanny411/tanny411.github.io/_posts/2020-12-01-Getting-Started-With-Outreachy.md

 Outreachy gives us the option to choose how we want to be paid (as of 2020).
 - USA - PayPal or get a check via post.
 - Outside USA - Wire transfer to local bank in local currency
-- Outside USA - Check in local currency via post - Not recommended, last resot option.
+- Outside USA - Check in local currency via post - Not recommended, last resort option.

 For receiving payment outside USA clearly wire-transfer is a better option.
 The latter option takes more time and is too involved.
 We are required to give our payment info within 10 days of the start of the internship, otherwise the payment is delayed.
 If students take the internship, most often than not you may not have a bank account.
 This procedure may involve some time, so you may want to set one up, especially your **own** account.
-Someone else's account is fine too but you will have to fill an extra form and stuff.
+Someone elses account is fine too but you will have to fill an extra form and stuff.
 If you are going to have a bank account anyways, it may as well be now.

 If nothing else works, go for the last option.
 It will work, you have to be patient.

 ### Tax form
 Another information you will be required to provide is your tax info.
-Look at this section only after you've recieved instructions for it.
+Look at this section only after you've received instructions for it.
 There are 2 forms and you select one based on some criteria such as 'are you a US citizen?' etc. Those instructions will be given.
 I filled the W-8BEN form so I don't know about W9.

 #### [W-8BEN](https://www.irs.gov/pub/irs-pdf/fw8ben.pdf)
 Most of the fields as intuitive, so fill 'em up.
 - Make sure you follow the format given for the dates.
 - For _No.
 6_, if you're from Bangladesh put your TIN number.
 If you don't have one, create a eTIN.
 Should take just 5 minutes.
 If you're a student, put your source of income as others.
-- Since the money is coming from the US, they will keep 30% of the income. _Unless_ your country has a treay with US to exempt or reduce tax to prevent double taxation.
+- Since the money is coming from the US, they will keep 30% of the income. _Unless_ your country has a treaty with US to exempt or reduce tax to prevent double taxation.
 Know more about tax-treaty [here]([treaty](https://www.irs.gov/individuals/international-taxpayers/tax-treaties)).
 Check if your country has a tax treaty with US.
 Countries that have a tax treaty with the US can be found [here](https://www.irs.gov/businesses/international-businesses/united-states-income-tax-treaties-a-to-z). **Bangladesh has tax-treaty with US**, see [this](https://www.treasury.gov/resource-center/tax-policy/treaties/Documents/js1959_bangladeshtreaty.pdf) for more details.
 - If there is a tax treaty, fill _Part II_ to claim your tax treaty benefits.
 For the purposes of this internship, simply fill _No.
 9_ by writing the name of your country.
 If you don't fill this part, you will be charged 30%.
 You can leave No. 10 blank.
 - Digitally sign it.
 Typing in your name won't be enough.
 You can also print -> sign -> scan -> send the scanned pdf.
 Simple!